 The Emergency Decree makes three major changes.
 The first involves a reduction of the statutory interest rate from 7.5% per year to 3% per year in Section 7.
 The new 3% annual rate is subject to review every three years by the Ministry of Finance.
 The interest rate is subject to further change later by a royal decree.

-The third change relates to installment payments, and is made pursuant to a newly enacted Section 224/1 of the CCC.
-The Emergency Decree provides that the default interest rate can only be applied to the defaulted installment amount – not the unpaid principal.
-This is markedly different from the previous practice of charging default interest on the unpaid principal, in addition to the defaulted installment payment amount.
+The third change relates to instalment payments and is made pursuant to a newly enacted Section 224/1 of the CCC.
+The Emergency Decree provides that the default interest rate can only be applied to the defaulted instalment amount – not the unpaid principal.
+This is markedly different from the previous practice of charging default interest on the unpaid principal and the defaulted instalment payment amount.
 Moreover, under the new Section 224/1, a contract clause that applies the default interest rate to the non-defaulted principal is null and void.
 As such, contract parties can no longer agree on charging a default interest rate on the full unpaid principal

 The new changes to the statutory interest rate framework affect financial loans, judgment debts (e.g. compensation for tort liability), and different types of commercial contracts.
 However, under the Emergency Decree, if an agreement already specifies the interest rate or a default interest rate, or if another specific law provides otherwise, the existing agreement and law would prevail.
 In other words, the parties can “contract out” the statutory rate.
 However, parties cannot opt to apply any default interest rate on total unpaid debts, regardless of any default.
 The new amended statutory interest rate framework applies to defaults and debts that are due on or after 11 April 2021.

 For other interesting articles from our members and chamber activities, please visit our website